The Assassination Of The Emperor Commodus (The Play)

 LAETUS.

-Forgive me sire, but I much fancy being the praetorian prefect of the Roman Imperial Guard, because 'tis enough to handle than being the emperor.
+Forgive me, sire—but I much prefer being the Praetorian Prefect of the Roman Imperial Guard. ’Tis enough to handle, without being the emperor.

 COMMODUS.

-Good, and thou shalt remain that, as long as thou art obedient to me!
+Good—and thou shalt remain that, so long as thou art obedient to me!
 And never forget that there is no man equal to me in power and manhood.

 LAETUS.